-Mistakes in the log can be corrected by deleting units (click on “Delete” and re-enter the corrected values, then click on “Update; or click “Cancel” to not save an edit).
+Mistakes in the log can be corrected by editing units (click on “Edit” and re-enter the corrected values, then click on “Update; or click “Cancel” to not save an edit).
 Entries also can be deleted by clicking on “Delete.”

 This is a required tab.
-The Borehole tab is for the depths and dimensions of the hole itself.
-If different diameters were used for sections of the borehole, then that would be indicated under this tab.
+The Borehole tab is for the depths in feet and dimensions in inches of the borehole.
+If different diameters were used for sections of the borehole, then indicate by using multiple entries under this tab.

 Well Liner Tab

 A PVC well liner is sometimes used in water wells to protect the well from contamination or corrosion of an outer steel casing.
-Indicate the “Top” and “Bottom” depths, “Diameter,” and “PVC Type” (using the dropdown menu) of the liner for this tab.
+Indicate the “Top” and “Bottom” depths, “Diameter,” and “PVC Type” (using the dropdown menu) of a well liner.

 Water Bearing Zone Tab

 The encounter of a water bearing zone should be noted by the driller.
 The “Top” and “Bottom” fields under this tab represent the depths of the water bearing zone in feet.
 These entries can have the same footage.
 If a yield is not known, the yield box can be left blank.